Nepalese non-government organisations in Hong Kong

 Nepalese non-government organisations in Hong Kong consist of all the community-based non-government organisations (NGOs) set up to assist the Nepalese ethnic minority communities living in Hong Kong.
 The NGOs work with the communities to meet various needs: social care, education, sports, music, and so on.
 These NGOs were established or founded by various ethnic groups ranging from Chinese to Nepalese themselves.
 Some of them have their own communicating channels within the community or even to their fellow countrymen outside.
 Most NGOs are periodically active.
 A few NGO groups operate continuously and are active in different levels.

 NGOs serving Nepalese in Hong Kong can be mainly categorised into two types: either founded by Hong Kong Nepalese or Hong Kong Chinese.
 Some NGOs, of which organisers are hardly traceable, are categorised as “others”.

 There are many different types of non-governmental organizations set up by Nepalese community members in Hong Kong.
-Organizations are set based on Nepal's regions such as Dharan Forum (by people coming from Dharan city), Lumbini Forum (by people coming from the Lumbini region) or districts (such as Ilam Society set up by people coming), political groups (such Far East Overseas Nepalese Association set up by members of Nepal's larges political party Communist Party UML), ethnic groups (such as Gurung Association, Magar Association, Kirant Rai Association, Kiran Yakthung Chumlum, Tamang Association, Chhetri Society, Thakalai Association etc.)
+Organizations are set based on Nepal's regions such as Dharan Forum (by people coming from Dharan city), Lumbini Forum (by people coming from the Lumbini region) or districts (such as Ilam Society set up by people coming), political groups (such Far East Overseas Nepalese Association set up by members of Nepal's largest political party Communist Party UML), ethnic groups (such as Gurung Association, Magar Association, Kirant Rai Association, Kiran Yakthung Chumlum, Tamang Association, Chhetri Society, Thakalai Association etc.)